WolfgangMehner/vim-plugins/perl-support/README.md

                         The help file for the template system. doc/toolbox*.txt
                         The help files for the toolbox.

-    ftplugin/make.vim
-                        Access hotkeys for make(1) in makefiles.
-    ftplugin/perl.vim
-                        A filetype plugin.
-Define hotkeys, create a local dictionary for each Perl file.
-    ftplugin/pod.vim
-                        A filetype plugin.
-Define hotkeys for filetype 'pod'. ftplugin/qf.vim
-                        A filetype plugin used by the profilers.

     plugin/perl-support.vim
                         The Perl plugin for Vim/gVim.